Mccalabrese/rust-wayland-power/README.md

 ## My Custom Rust Binaries

-All the helper scripts in this repo have been rewritten in Rust for maximum performance and stability.
-Here is what each one does:
+All the helper scripts in this repo have been rewritten in Rust for maximum performance and stability. **These tools can be used independently of the rest of my dotfiles.** Here is what each one does:

 - **`waybar-switcher`**: A small utility that runs at login to detect which session you're in (Niri, Hyprland, or Sway) and automatically loads the correct Waybar config.
 - **`waybar-weather`**: The weather module in Waybar.
 It's a custom-built app that securely gets your API key from the central config, finds your location, and fetches the weather.